OpenNebula/docs/source/legacy_components/vcenter_driver/vcenter_driver.rst

         NAME = "vcenter", LN_TARGET = "NONE", CLONE_TARGET = "SYSTEM", SHARED = "YES"
     ]

 See the :ref:`Storage Drivers reference <sd>` for more information about these parameters, and how to customize and extend the drivers.
-The :ref:`vCenter Storage Setup <vmware_storage_setup>` guide gives more details on the vCenter storage model in OpenNebula.

 vCenter Networking Drivers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~